adlion/spring-camera/README.md

-# spring-cameraaThis is the backend for the camera-project repository.
+# This is the backend for the camera-project repository.

 To run first make sure you have mongodb running with the below configurations or update the application configurations.